-The Faculty for the Future grant program seeks to positively impact gender balance in science disciplines by reinforcing the presence and qualifications of women university teachers in developing and emerging economies.
-We firmly believe that better gender balance at the faculty level will encourage more women to study STEM disciplines.
+The Faculty for the Future grant program seeks to positively impact gender balance in science disciplines by reinforcing the presence and qualifications of women in developing and emerging economies.

 When should I apply for a Faculty for the Future grant?

 Each year, the application session for a grant opens in mid-September, and applications can be submitted up until approximately mid-November.
-As an example timeline, if you apply to a host university during 2019 and receive a grant (results announced at the end of March), it is valid until spring 2021, by which time you must have started your studies in the host university of your choice.
+As an example, timeline, if you apply to a host university during 2020 and receive a grant (results announced at the end of March 2021), it is valid until spring 2022, by which time you must have started your studies in the host university of your choice.

 What disciplines are eligible?

-Eligible applicants are preparing for PhD or postdoctoral study in STEM and related fields or crossdisciplinary studies involving the major STEM fields.
-Awards in the biological sciences are limited.
-Download a table of typical disciplines here.
+Eligible applicants are preparing for PhD or postdoctoral study in STEM fields.

 What is the duration of a new grant?

 The initial duration of the grant is for one academic year.
-The renewal of the grant is not automatic but is subject to a review of the academic progress and quality of references by the Schlumberger Foundation team.
+The renewal of the grant is not automatic but is subject to a review of the academic progress and quality of references by the Schlumberger Foundation grant committee.

 Can the grant be renewed, and if so, for how many years?